How stolen vehicle trends can impact your auto insurance

 Locations with high car theft rates

 Living in a location that is more prone to car theft can also increase your auto insurance premium.
-Cities, such as Toronto, Mississauga, and Ottawa, typically face higher rates of theft than rural areas, causing the average rate of car insurance to go up.
-And although it’s unreasonable to move locations in an attempt to save some money on insurance, taking proactive measures, such as parking in a private garage, can help alleviate some of the high costs.
+Cities, such as Toronto, Mississauga, and Ottawa, typically face higher rates of theft than rural areas, which causes the average rate of car insurance to go up.
+Although it’s unreasonable to move locations in an attempt to save some money on insurance, taking proactive measures, such as parking in a private garage, can help alleviate some of the higher insurance costs.

 Are you paying the best price for car insurance?